aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### Differences between this design, and v1.0.0 (through present versions) of AWS Toolkit

 The debug capabilities initially released in the Toolkit were not well rounded.
-CodeLenses provided the only means of local debugging, and without a way to directly debug SAM Template resources these CodeLenses tried to compensate, leading to scenarios with undefined behaviors.
-Many of the issues are referenced from https://github.com/aws/aws-toolkit-vscode/issues/758
+CodeLenses provided the only means of local debugging, and did not have a well defined design around what was being debugged.
+Because the Toolkit lacked a way to directly invoke/debug SAM Template resources, these CodeLenses tried to compensate which lead to to scenarios with undefined behaviors.
+Many of these issues are referenced from https://github.com/aws/aws-toolkit-vscode/issues/758

 Here is an outline of the differences between this design and the current version of the AWS Toolkit:

 -   Changed functionality
     -   CodeLenses on code files now provide the abilitiy to invoke a function in isolation, or as part of a SAM Template.
 Previously, they could only be invoked as part of a SAM Template.
+        -   The current design explicitly presents options for what to launch.
+This should minimize confusion from customers who are familiar with the previous functionality.
 -   New functionality
-    -   `aws-sam` Debug Configurations provide a new way to launch debug sessions against SAM Template resources
+    -   `aws-sam` Debug Configurations provide a controllable way to launch debug sessions
-    -   CodeLens provide debugging capabilities from SAM Template files
-    -   API Gateway related debugging (TBD)
 -   Removed functionality
     -   CodeLenses are now pointers to Debug Configurations, and do not directly launch debug sessions on their own.
 The configuration files that were used by the old functionality are no longer relevant/used